 Open nightly every day of the week, the historic Van Buren Drive-In Theatre in Riverside is a groovy way to catch some of the latest films – if you don’t mind making a bit of a drive.
-All visitors must wear face masks when visiting the bathroom and snack bar.
-Social distancing must be practiced while onsite.
-The purchase of adult and kids’ tickets allows you admission for two movies playing on the same screen during your visit – meaning you get to see two movies for half the price!
+The purchase of adult and kids’ tickets allows you admission for two movies playing on the same screen during your visit, meaning you get to see two movies for half the price!
 The theatre recommends arriving one hour prior to the first show, or if you’re planning on seeing only the second or third shows, arrive 30 minutes ahead of time.

 Pacific Theatres Vineland Drive-In

 Pacific Theatres Vineland Drive-In in the City of Industry is a family favorite, with films showing nightly.
 The snack bar is open, but you must wear a mask when out of your car.
 Check their site for the latest listings, which include new releases and older favorites.

 Cost: $10 for ages 9 and up, $4 for ages 5-8, children under 5 are free